 Restorative / Yin Yoga

 Restorative/ Yin yoga is the spiritual practice of yoga based on the concepts and restorative or yin yoga.
-Compared to Hatha or Vinyasa Yoga, which would be considered a yang practice to stimulate and invigorate us, yin yoga soothes and calms us.
+Compared to Hatha or Vinyasa Yoga, which would be considered a yang practice to stimulate and invigorate us, yin and restorative yoga soothes and calms us.
 Poses are held for between 3-5 minutes and we use bolsters, blocks, straps to support and deepen each pose.
 Learning to stay in a pose for longer periods of time trains the mind to become calm and endure distraction, both mental and physical.
 This in turn cultivates physical ease and mental calm.
 We come out of the practice refreshed and rejuvenated each afternoon.